Victor-Guerrero-Devs/programming-books/php-and-mySQL/02-Introducing-PHP.md

 - when you wish to use a single quote like above, you need the escape character `\`

 `echo 'Kevin\'s birthday is: ' . $birthdays['Kevin'];`

+## User Interaction and Forms

+- common form of user interaction is a search bar
+- a user wants a piece of data so he/she types in a word into a search bar and PHP matches it to the relevant data
+- PHP is activated on a two way street

+  - user makes a request and PHP sends this to the back end
+  - backend sends back what was requested via PHP

+- Side note: with modern web apps, the page doesn't have to reload to present new information that has been requested by the user
+  - with a front-end framework like Vue, it can communicate with a backend framework like Laravel and present that data w/o a page reload